Psychological health and safety questions for health and safety committees

 Share on

 Traditionally health and safety committees focused on physical hazards and risks.
 Today, the link between a worker’s focus and attention and their risk for injury and accident is well documented (National Safety Council, 2023).
-Psychological health and safety at work affect focus and attention.
+Psychological health and safety at work affects focus and attention.

 The questions that follow are intended to help health and safety committees integrate psychological health and safety into their existing processes.

 These questions can be part of an anonymous survey, a focus group discussion or individual interviews.
-The responses can support recommendations for risk mitigation and overall improvement.
+The responses can support recommendations for psychosocial risk mitigation and overall improvement.

 For help with potential low-cost or no-cost strategies to mitigate risk, review the ideas in Evidence-based actions for psychological health and safety.
-For various approaches to evaluating outcomes, review Evaluation planning for psychological health and safety.
+A link for evidence-based actions for each factor is included below.

 Balance